Mawi137/passport-firebase-jwt/README.md

 # passport-firebase-jwt

 Based on [passport-jwt](https://github.com/mikenicholson/passport-jwt)

-A [Passport](http://passportjs.org/) strategy for authenticating with a Firebase Auth.
+A [Passport](http://passportjs.org/) strategy to authenticate with Firebase Auth.

-This module lets you authenticate endpoints when using Firebase Auth.
+This module lets you authenticate endpoints when using Firebase Auth in a Node.js application.

 ## Install